Discover South West Australia

-As the weather wasn’t in our favour at this part of our journey we opted out of the hike, check out this website for some of the best sections of the trail.
-Alternatively, one part of the track can be found by Hamelin Bay enjoy a short stroll whilst you search for Manta Rays on the bay.
+As the weather wasn’t in our favour at this part of our journey we opted out of the hike.
+Check out this website for some of the best sections of the trail.
+Alternatively, one part of the track can be found by Hamelin Bay to enjoy a short stroll whilst you search for Manta Rays.

-You’ll find an abundance of caves all spread out along caves road, pick and choose which ones you’d like to do.
+You’ll find an abundance of caves all spread out along the aptly named Caves Road.

 We opted to try the Boranup Forest Maze and were pretty impressed by how hard it was!
 There was a small honesty box asking for $5 for adults and $3 for children.
 Try not to use the cheats way or at least find your way back out without using it!
 We still found it hard to get out even after cheating our way in!

 After Pemberton, all campgrounds were quite expensive compared to the ones we’d been using previously.
 Particularly after our free stay at Betty's beach, we struggled to pay the tripled prices around this region.
 As an alternative, we opted for some not-so-legit campgrounds in the area so we can't share them with you here.
 That being said, a 24-hour drive-thru could be a great pit stop if you need a ‘short’ break...

 Margaret River Tourist Park

 Had we opted to stay in a campsite, our research showed this to be the top campsite in the area for price and facilities - especially as it has a pool too!

 Bunbury and Busselton